NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Yeah I also will be at a work dinner :confused: but I will bring with me the laptop and told them I will run out for our call :smile:

+11/14/2017 3:36 PM

+ **francescacoo** :

+ >btw I finally updated the ethic section..
+I am sure it still needs to be revised, but I tried to identify some main points.
+I need to add references (and I have seen the article sydney posted in general.. will read it and update the section if needed!)